-- 203. Provided you have been in our continuous employment for at least one year when your maternity leave starts you will qualify for 39 weeks' paid maternity leave as follows: - a.
+- 218. Provided you have been in our continuous employment for at least one year when your maternity leave starts you will qualify for 39 weeks' paid maternity leave as follows: - a.
 26 weeks' full pay - b.
-13 weeks at the flat rate of Statutory Maternity Pay (SMP). - 204.
-Once your entitlement has been established, the Commissioner will pay you SMP regardless of whether or not you intend to return to work after Maternity Leave. - 205.
+13 weeks at the flat rate of Statutory Maternity Pay (SMP). - 219.
+Once your entitlement has been established, the Commissioner will pay you SMP regardless of whether or not you intend to return to work after Maternity Leave. - 220.
 You will continue to receive all of your other contractual benefits whilst on paid maternity leave.
-These include: - a. pension benefits - b. pay progression - c. accrual of annual leave and public and privilege holidays - d. childcare vouchers - 206.
-If appropriate, you should use up annual leave before returning to work as you will only be allowed to carry forward a maximum of 10 days' holiday to the new leave year.
+These include: - pension benefits - pay progression - accrual of annual leave and public and privilege holidays